syrianarchive/syrianarchive-investigations/investigations/daralHikmahospital.md

 Given that there is no direct evidence available that one of the observed aircraft was involved in the attack on Kafranbel the presence of these aircrafts above the town as well as neighbouring towns increases the likelihood that an air attack occurred at this location during the times shown and reported on by citizen reporters as well as humanitarian groups, and as estimated using imagery from the attack.

+# injured

+Dr Ahmad Al Aqraa mentioned in the interview that was done with the Syrian Archive team that three people working in the hospital got injured as a result of this attack.
+No Casualties were reported.

 # De-escalation zone

 On May 4 2017, the sponsoring states of Astana Talks (Russia, Turkey and Iran) [signed a memorandum of understanding](https://www.youtube.com/watch?v%3D5cF-gIL8yzk) for the establishment of de-escalation zones in Syria which took effect on May 6 2017.
 The Russian Ministry of Defence [published a map showing](https://syrianarchive.org/en/investigations/Atarib-Market-Bombing.html) the locations included in this memorandum as shown below (de-escalation zones in blue, ISIS in grey, Syrian army in orange).
 Kafr Nabl town is located within the de-escalation zone.